The Gospel According to John:

 welcome to our in-depth study of the Gospel According to John

-We invite groups and individuals to check out the sample first lesson and video from this 25-question marklesson Turning to God’s Word Catholic Bible study.
-Our online pages link to the free buy a booklesson videos, a glossary, cross references in the biblical text, and include maps, additional commentary, and prayers based on Scripture in each lesson.
-The Gospel According to John: An Encounter with Grace & Truth has been granted an imprimatur.
-It may be purchased from our website shop.
-If you have a Bible-study question or comment, click on the “ask us your question” or “what do you think” button on any study page.
+We invite interested groups and individuals to check out the sample first lesson from this 25-lesson Turning to God’s Word Catholic Bible study.
+These online study pages link to our free lesson videos, as well as to a glossary and cross references in the biblical text.
+Other study aids include maps, additional commentary, and prayers based on the primary Scripture in each lesson.
+The Gospel According to John: An Encounter with Grace & Truth has been granted an imprimatur and can be purchased from our website shop.
+If you have a Bible-related question or comment, click on one of the “ask us your question” or “what do you think” buttons on any online study page.

 open with prayer